-The average annualised interest rate and APR on Swiss franc-denominated consumer credit and housing loans with floating interest rates or with up to one year initial rate fixation stayed at the level of the previous month.
-In February the average interest rate and APR on Swiss franc-denominated consumer loans with floating interest rates or with up to one year initial rate fixation was 5.71% and 8.62% respectively.
-The average interest rate and APR on Swiss franc-denominated housing loans with floating interest rates or with up to one year initial rate fixation was 3.28% and 5.62% respectively.
+Chart 8 Average annualised agreed rates and APR on Swiss franc consumer credit and housing loans with floating interest rates or with up to one year initial rate fixation4

+The average interest rate on Swiss franc-denominated consumer loans with floating interest rates or with up to one year initial rate fixation rose above 6% again after lower levels in the previous two months and stood at 6.17%, and the APR increased to 9.25%, the highest level of the previous year.

+The average interest rate and APR on Swiss franc-denominated housing loans with floating interest rates or with up to one year initial rate fixation was 3.32% and 5.59% respectively.

-&lt;sup>4 Swiss franc-denominated consumer credit includes only personal loans and mortgage loans for consumption.
+4 Swiss franc-denominated consumer credit includes only personal loans and mortgage loans for consumption.
 Data on auto loans are not included, given that figures from few data providers are available.
 The Bank does not collect statistics on other loans denominated in Swiss francs (e.g. hire purchases).